 Tips for Casper Test Video Response

 Being in front of a camera isn’t for everyone.
 Many of us are sensitive about our speaking voice and looks, so the idea of a video response section may seem very daunting.
 This is completely understandable and something many, many of your fellow applicants are feeling as well.

 The only way to truly get over your nerves is through plenty of practice and experience.
 The more you expose yourself to something, the less nerve-wracking it is.
 Practice recording yourself responding to Casper sample questions.
 If you’re a Mac user, utilize apps like Photo Booth.
 If you’re a PC user, utilize apps like Camera.

 Review the video afterward and identify areas you think you could improve.
 Ask a trusted friend or family member to review your recording and provide you with feedback as well.

 While it can be tough to watch yourself on camera, it’s something you will need to get used to, as interviewing is an essential skill to master when applying to medical school and then residency.
-If the programs you’re applying to require Snapshot as well as Casper, it’s a good idea to get as comfortable as possible with speaking into a camera.

 13. Complete Vocal and Face Exercises